jx2lee/nhncloud-instctl/README.md

 # NHN Cloud Instance CTL

-This repository is a cli program that manages nhncloud instances and was developed as Golang.
+This repository is a cli program that manages nhncloud instances and was written in Golang.

 ![](gif/intro.gif)